Deseret CWMU Antlerless Elk

 • Option 2 is the same guided hunt as option 1.
 So, all information on Option 1 implies Option 2, in addition to the cost of the hunt.

 • Tips: Guides use their vehicles and equipment.
 Although guide tips are not required, they are greatly appreciated.
-The average tip ranges from $20 to $200 per hunter.

 Non-Guided Antlerless Elk Hunt Details